Dvd848/CTFs/2020_AppSec-IL/goWAF.md

         webmaster and enclose the following incident ID:<br /><br />[ <b>FRUDJw==</b> ]
 ```

-So this is somehow encoded in some base.
-Let's try to encrypt our way to the expected output.
+So this is (probably) somehow encoded in some base.
+We'll start by assuming that this is base64, and reconsider if needed.

-We'll have to make some assumptions.
-First, let's assume that the output is encoded in base64.
+Now, let's try to encrypt our way to the expected output.

 For the first character, we'll try to encrypt every possible printable ASCII letter until we arrive to a result which if decoded as base64, is equal to the base64-decoded first character of the encrypted flag file we got.